kyodaisuu/basmat/docs/install.md

 ## Unix system

-Follow the normal UNIX installation procedure, such as:
+Download the [latest release](https://github.com/kyodaisuu/basmat/releases) or get the latest code from [GitHub repository](https://github.com/kyodaisuu/basmat).
+Then follow the normal UNIX installation procedure, such as:

 ```
 ./configure && make